Skip to main content

 Blueprint Sprint · fixed-price, 1–2 weeks

-A bounded engagement that ends with something concrete you keep — an architectural map, a decision document, or a working prototype — regardless of whether we work together after it.
+A bounded engagement that ends with something concrete you keep: an architectural map, a decision document, or a working prototype.
+It's yours regardless of whether we work together after it.

 Ongoing Engagement · hourly or retainer